Nadiaki/octopus-invest/README.md

     docker-compose up
     ```

+3. Run the helper script
+This helper script will install dependencies, compile typescript and run migrations.
+You can use it and skip the next steps to starting the development servers, or ignore it and continue with step 4 in this section

+    ```bash
+    npm run initialize
+    ```

+4. Install Dependencies

+    ```bash
+    npm install
+    ```

-3. Compiling Typescript
+5. Compile Typescript

-Before running any commands, ensure that your TypeScript files are compiled into JavaScript.
+Before running any migration commands, ensure that your TypeScript files are compiled into JavaScript.
 This can be done with:

     ```bash
     cd backend